-The Wetlands in the Great Barrier Reef Catchments Management Strategy 2016-21 supports the Reef 2050 Long term Sustainability Plan and the Reef Water Quality Protection Plan 2013, setting out a framework for the improved management of the wetlands of the Great Barrier Reef catchments.
+The Reef 2050 Wetlands Strategy is an update to the Wetlands in the Great Barrier Reef Catchment Management Strategy 2016-21 and supports the Reef 2050 Long–term Sustainability Plan and the Reef 2050 Water Quality Improvement Plan.
 It builds on the achievements of the Queensland Wetlands Program and recognises wetlands as vital to the health of the Great Barrier Reef ecosystem and its catchments.

 This page should be cited as: